pregnant couple embracing

 Tests

-• Multiple marker screening: Alpha-fetoprotein, which is secreted by the fetus, can be a sign of Down syndrome or spina bifida if it is present at very high levels.
+• Multiple marker screening: Alpha-fetoprotein, which is secreted by the fetus, can be a sign of Down syndrome or spina bifida if present at very high levels.
 This can be detected with a simple blood draw, and most women undergo the screening.
 An abnormal result, which occurs in about 4% of women, could be a false positive, so your healthcare provider will perform an ultrasound to confirm a genetic defect.

 Read more